nikolasibalic/Interactive-Publishing/README.md

 Two templates and corresponding tools are provided.
 Tools generate HTML/Javascript output that can be seen in web-browsers and e-readers.
-Generated examples don't have any external dependencies that would require viewing only for devices connected on Internet.
-Instead, the all-including examples can be seen on all devices, and they can be simply included in interactive texts/books in EPUB3 format.
+Generated examples don't have any external dependencies that need to be downloaded from the Internet.
+They are completely self contained, and be seen on all devices (even without Internet access), and they can be simply included in interactive texts/books in EPUB3 format, as well as web-pages.

 For quick overview what can be produced with templates check [HTML page of the project](https://nikolasibalic.github.io/Interactive-Publishing/).